donoghuc/CS362-004-W2018/projects/donoghuc/README.md

-My name is Cas Donoghue, donoghuc
+This is my assignment-1 submission!